Make your own blog

 one.
 The result of it can be read like a real column, which we explicitly name by adding

-at the end of it.
+comment_count at the end of it.

-This sub-query will count rows in the comment
+This sub-query will count rows in the comment table, based on which post they

 belong to.
 Since the job of the outer query is to list posts, we can filter the comment count

-for each row by making a comparison to the outer table, post
+for each row by making a comparison to the outer table, post.

 The next change is another easy one: we'll add a header row to the All Posts table: